TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 <summary><b>Query 6: Stock Trend MoM</b> (Click to expand)</summary>

 *Question: Trend of Stock level & MoM diff % by all product in 2011.
 If %gr rate is null then 0.
 Round to 1 decimal.*

+*Month-over-month stock changes reveal whether inventory is building up or running low for each product — helping the warehouse team avoid both overstock and stockout situations.*

 ```sql
 WITH